TomLandis/Loan-Mac-Rollback/README.md

 6. select 'Image from Container disk 1' -it might be named something else...
 7. Save the image as a read only, unencrpted MonthYear.dmg
 8. Add it to the same external HDD the other images are on and add it to the shell script in this repo (carefully)
+9. Add it to the restricted software server so we'll have a backup when the external HDD eventually dies.